unterstein/moviedb/README.md

-# This is our code base for the blog entry
+# This is the code base for the blog entry

 Read the blog entry and enjoy the code :)